IPF Week - 16-22 September 2019

 Idiopathic pulmonary fibrosis (IPF) is a lung condition that scars your lungs and reduces the efficiency of your breathing.
 Find out more.

-We've already spent more than £3m funding IPF research, but we urgently need more to look into into causes, treatments and a cure for IPF, as well as improvements to care and support for people living with the disease.
-You can make a difference by donating towards IPF research today.
+We've already spent £2.5m funding IPF research, but we urgently need more to look into into causes, treatments and a cure for IPF, as well as improvements to care and support for people living with the disease.
+Help fund research by supporting us during IPF Week.